doctypehuman/doctypehuman/README.md

 ---
 Other wise generally in life this is what I am busy with . . .

-- 🔭 I’m currently a certified Red Hat Administrator
+- 🔭 I’m currently a certified Red Hat System Administrator

 - 🌱 I’m currently learning Ansible and Python